Nozbe/Michael.team/en/yt.md

 ## Enjoy!

 Now you can watch videos on an iPad, iPhone or any other device without being tracked by Google/YouTube.
-When embedding the video it uses the "nocookie" option, which limits the tracking and it supports full screen on the iPadOS and iOS for most clips.
+When embedding the video it uses the "nocookie" option, which limits the tracking and it supports full screen and picture-in-picture on the iPadOS and iOS for most clips.

 **[Read more about this page and share with your friends!
 Thanks!][blog]**